cideM/teems/readme.md

 It looks for configuration files for each supported app.
 It reads each file and replaces color values with values from the theme you are activating.
 Before each operation, it performs a backup of all affected files.

-An example theme file can be found in the install directory of teems, usually `$HOME/.config/teems`.
+An example theme file can be found in the install directory of **teems**, usually `$HOME/.config/teems`.
 Simply add more themes to the array and make sure that foreground, background and colors 0-15 are provided.

 ## Contribute